Vet Costs and Pet Healthcare in Korea: What Foreign Residents Pay

 Key facts

-• A 2024 law requires all vet clinics (동물병원) to publicly display prices for 11 standard service categories, but a late-2024 survey of clinics in Jongno and Yongsan found only 2 in 10 had complied.
+- A price-posting law requires all vet clinics (동물병원) to publicly display prices; the list of mandatory items expanded from 11 to 20 categories effective January 1, 2025.
+An early-2024 survey of clinics in Jongno and Yongsan found only 2 in 10 had complied at first.

-• Seoul runs a subsidized vet program for low-income residents worth 200,000-400,000 KRW in services for a 10,000 KRW co-pay.
+- Seoul runs a subsidized vet program for low-income residents worth ₩200,000–₩400,000 in services for a small co-pay (about ₩5,000, up to ₩10,000).
 Foreign resident eligibility is not explicitly confirmed in English documentation; contact your district office.

-• A Ministry of Agriculture task force is building standardized veterinary medical coding to enable direct-billing pet insurance by 2027.
-As of May 2026, tax exemptions cover 112 vet procedures.
+- A Ministry of Agriculture task force is building standardized veterinary medical coding to enable direct-billing pet insurance by 2027.
+Effective January 2026, tax (VAT) exemptions cover 112 vet procedures, up from 102.

-Korean veterinary care is generally less expensive than in Australia, the UK, the United States, or most of Western Europe.
-That is the good news.
-The difficult part is that prices are not standardized.
+Korean veterinary care costs less than in Australia, the UK, the United States, or most of Western Europe.
+The problem is that prices are not standardized.
 The same procedure can cost three times as much at one clinic as at the clinic around the corner.
-A 2024 law is trying to fix this, but it is not yet working consistently.
+A 2024 law is trying to fix this, but compliance has been slow.

 This guide covers what you can expect to pay, how to find English-speaking care in Seoul, and how to protect your pet year-round.